RosarioCCLab/DP4-App/README.md

 The theory level used in the Gaussian calculations must match the level used in the **DP4+ App**.
 Therefore, the software offers 24 DP4+ levels, 36 MM-DP4+ levels and in case this is not enough, the possibility to parameterize your own level with Custom DP4+.
 For more details on available functions and levels, access the [DP4+ App user guide](https://github.com/RosarioCCLab/DP4plus-App/blob/main/UserGuide.pdf)

 ### Installation Requirements
 **DP4+ App** needs python 3.8 or later to work.
-Find it in <https://www.python.org/downloads/>
+Find it in <https://www.python.org/downloads/> .

-Be aware to anable Python to your oparated system PATH (see the green box bellow)
+Be aware to anable Python to your oparated system PATH (see the green box bellow) for a correct usage.

 >> <picture>
 <img alt="Show" src=https://user-images.githubusercontent.com/118339488/227255604-00cdfa72-6613-4f15-b2d6-08d2880a0899.png width="250" height="155"/>